 Jerome Kern had several hits over the course of the 1930s.
-Still an innovator, he put existing theatrical forms to new uses.
-Otto Harbach provided the book and lyrics for The Cat and the Fiddle (1931 - 395), a romantic operetta in a contemporary setting.
+Still an innovator, he loved to put existing theatrical forms to new uses.
+Otto Harbach provided the book and lyrics for The Cat and the Fiddle (1931 - 395 performances), a romantic operetta with a contemporary setting and score.
 The story involved two music students (one into classical, the other into jazz) who love each other but cannot abide each other's compositions.
 Reflecting this, the score alternated the sweeping passion of "The Night Was Made for Love" with jazzier numbers like "She Didn't Say Yes."

-Several months later, Kern and Oscar Hammerstein II came up with yet another modern operetta, Music in the Air (1932 - 342).
+Several months later, Kern and Oscar Hammerstein II came up with yet another modern operetta, Music in the Air (1932 - 342 performances).
 An idealistic small town school teacher confronts the cynical ways of modern show business when he writes the hit song "I've Told Ev'ry Little Star."
-The following season, Kern collaborated with Harbach on the musical comedy Roberta (1933 - 295), which told the unlikely tale of an All-American fullback who finds love and success when he inherits his aunt's dress shop in Paris.
+The following season, Kern collaborated with Harbach on the musical comedy Roberta (1933 - 295 performances), which told the unlikely tale of an all-American football fullback who finds love and success when he inherits his aunt's dress shop in Paris.
 Most critics dismissed Roberta as a bore, but fueled by the success of "Smoke Gets in Your Eyes," the show managed a profitable run.
 Beloved comedienne Fay Templeton made her final Broadway appearance as the aging aunt, introducing the rueful "Yesterdays."

 Cole Porter: Hit Maker

 Cole Porter had more hit Broadway musicals in the 1930s than any other songwriter.
-His wry insider's perspective on high society delighted theatergoers, feeding their fantasies of a carefree life in the midst of the Great Depression.
+His wry insider's perspective on high society delighted theatergoers, feeding their fantasies of a carefree life in the midst of the Great Depression -- and his frank attitude towards sex delighted many.
 Porter also composed scores for several musical films, but his stage hits were the "state of the art" musical comedies of this decade

-Jimmy Durante, Ethel Merman and Bob Hope appear on the Playbill for Red, Hot and Blue.
-When agents argued about who would get star billing, Merman and Durante agreed to criss-cross billing, and took equal precedence in photos.
-Hope was a relative newcomer at the time, and delighted to get any attention at all -- his star would soon eclipse theirs in Hollywood.
+Jimmy Durante, Ethel Merman and Bob Hope appear together on the Playbill for Red, Hot and Blue.
+When agents argued about who would get star billing, Porter settled the controversy by suggesting criss-cross billing.
+Hope was a relative newcomer at the time, and delighted to accept lesser billing -- within a few years, his star would eclipse theirs on radio and in Hollywood.

 Laughs?
 Considering the dramatic changes the world and the musical theatre would undergo in the 1940s, theatergoers might have done better to catch their breath.